Our Noble Selves

 A Novel

-When foreign correspondent turned war reporter Harry Flynn returns to Britain in 1949 from Singapore, held for years as a POW, he takes a quiet office job with The Festival of Britain, a nostalgic government-funded endeavor to celebrate British creativity, grit, and ingenuity.
+When foreign correspondent turned war reporter Harry Flynn returns to Britain in 1949 from Singapore, he takes a quiet office job with The Festival of Britain, a government-funded endeavor to celebrate British creativity, grit, and ingenuity.
 There, he joins an oddball team of misfits, ne'er-do-wells, and downright chancers helping to ready the Festival of Britain for launch.

-But when one of Flynn’s dates, a surly Frenchwoman, goes missing, everything is upended.
-The last person to see her prior to her disappearance, Flynn is thrust into the center of the investigation.
-At first, he finds the suspicions preposterous.
-But it’s true he has no memory of the hours following the Frenchwoman’s departure, and there’s the fact of the nasty black eye he had upon waking.
-As evidence mounts, Flynn begins to wonder, could he have killed her?
-And, importantly, are any of his new friends actually foes?
+But when one of Flynn’s lady friends goes missing, Flynn is thrust into the center of the investigation.
+At first, he finds the suspicions surrounding him preposterous.
+But it’s true he has no memory of how their evening ended.
+As evidence mounts, Flynn begins to wonder, could he be to blame?
+And, more importantly, could any of his new friends actually be foes?

-With her unique portraiture of place, Atkinson now turns her light on a nation rebuilding and the lengths some might go to determine its future.
-Charming, brilliantly plotted, and gripping as ever, Our Noble Selves cements Atkinson’s place as one of the greatest chroniclers of our times.
+With her unique portraiture of place and delightful prose, Atkinson turns her light on a nation reconstructing its image and the lengths some might go to determine its future.
+Witty, brilliantly plotted, and gripping as ever, Our Noble Selves cements Atkinson’s place as one of the greatest chroniclers of our times.

 © Helen Clyne